Declutter the Declutter!

 3. Have a recycling station and a donation station in your home

-Having a clear place where unwanted clothes go rather than having them in the bottom of your wardrobe for a while, then on the sofa, then next to the door, then in the boot of the car makes things a lot simpler and less cluttered.
+Having a clear place where unwanted clothes go rather than having them in the bottom of your wardrobe for a while, then on the sofa, then next to the door, then in the boot of the car makes things much simpler and less cluttered.
 It also ensures that your brain finds it easier to donate items to charity as it immediately knows where it is going to go and there are no extra decisions to be made.

 It can also be helpful to have a box where all the ‘not so easy to recycle but still possible’ items go.
 Things like batteries, lightbulbs, toothbrushes, crisp packets etc.